-Depending on the circumstances of the particular matter, it may be appropriate to produce certain types of ESI, such as spreadsheet files (e.g., Microsoft Excel), portable database files (e.g., Microsoft Access), audio/video files (e.g., WAV, JPG, GIF, MPG, MP3, DMG, etc.), and, on occasion, even presentation files (e.g., Microsoft PowerPoint) in native format.
+spreadsheet files (e.g., Microsoft Excel), portable database files (e.g., Microsoft Access), audio/video files (e.g., WAV, JPG, GIF, MPG, MP3, DMG, etc.), and, on occasion, even presentation files (e.g., Microsoft PowerPoint) in native format.
 This is because a TIFF+ production of these types of ESI may not provide the requesting party relevant aspects of the ESI in a reasonably usable format.
 Or, for example, if there is a reasonable question regarding the authenticity of the underlying file, a forensic examination of the file (or even the underlying data source145) may be necessary.
 Thus, a format that may be reasonable for most of the production (e.g., TIFF+) may not be reasonable for a certain subset of files or even specific files.

-When circumstances warrant that ESI be produced in native format, the parties should consider the technological challenges traditionally presented by native format production, including, by way of example, the ability or inability to redact ESI effectively in its native format, and issues regarding the application of page-level Bates numbering as opposed to document-level Bates or control numbers that can be assigned and maintained for ESI produced in native format.
+Disadvantages to native production may include technological challenges such as the ability or inability to redact ESI effectively in its native format, and issues regarding the application of page-level Bates numbering as opposed to document-level Bates or control numbers that can be assigned and maintained for ESI produced in native format.
 Additionally, suitable applications for accessing, searching, and displaying native format are not always accessible to requesting parties, who may also lack the equipment or expertise required to use such applications.
 146 Parties should further weigh the potential burdens and offsetting efficiencies that can come from the production of ESI in native format.